 Registering for this site allows you to access your order status and history.
 Just fill in the fields below, and weâll get a new account set up for you in no time.
 We will only ask you for information necessary to make the purchase process faster and easier.Create an Account

-Cherokee rare corn farmer Carl Barnes spent years isolating Native American corn varieties to save a lost heritage, ultimately preserving his glass gem corn seed.
+Rare corn farmer Carl Barnes spent years isolating Native American corn varieties to save a lost heritage, ultimately preserving his glass gem corn seed.
 Producing a variety of translucent, jewel-toned ears in rainbow colors, each one unique and extremely beautiful.
 So beautiful you won't want to eat it!
-(21 Gram Packet)
+Excellent for popcorn, grits, polenta, and cornmeal.